Showing posts with label fly. Show all posts

 Day 3: Thursday, December 21, 1989

-The next day we went to MGM where we toured the backlot, where we saw Indiana Jones and The Temple of Doom show.
+The next day, we went to MGM, where we toured the backlot and saw the Indiana Jones and the Temple of Doom show.

 We watched a water show where water was splashed on the audience.